Aralf-Z/TinyUnityKits/README.md

 # UnityGameTemplate
 ## Description
 This is my Unity game template for any Game Jam.
 It also serves as my game toolkit, offering various solutions for different modules.
-For example, it includes ResTool instead of YooAsset, which is a heavier solution for the resource module than ResTool.
+For example, it includes ResTool instead of YooAsset, which is a heavier solution for the resource module than ResTool.And developed by [2021.3.42f1](unityhub://2021.3.42f1/f1197811e8ce)
 ---
 ## Plugins
 1. [Dotween_1.2.765](https://github.com/Demigiant/dotween)